thebabush/binja_sibyl/README.md

 ## Props

 Shout out to Camille MOUGEY, the author of Sibyl.
-The underlying is pretty clever.
+The underlying idea is pretty clever.